TheTechRun/TTR-KensingtonExpert/README.md

 ```

-3. Optional: Your button mappings will reset to default after:
+3. (Optional): Your button mappings will reset to default after:
 - The computer restarts.
 - The mouse is disconnected and reconnected.
 - The system suspends/resumes a reboot or logout.

 So here are some more permanent solutions:

+a).
 Bind it to a shortcut key.

 Example for i3wm:
 ```
 bindsym Mod1+8 exec ~/.scripts/kensington/saved-mappings/lefty.sh
 ```

-Or have it startup with your Window Manager.
+b).
+Have it startup with your Window Manager.

 Example for i3wm:
 ```
 exec_always --no-startup-id ~/.scripts/kensington/saved-mappings/lefty.sh
 ```

+c).
 Add it to systemD timer.
 Example for NixOS in configuration.nix:
 ```
 # Kensington Expert